1758 - Austrian invasion of Silesia

-On October 26, Frederick, after a brilliant manoeuvre, took possession of Görlitz and threw bridges over the Neisse River to enter into Silesia.
-The same day, Harsh's batteries opened against the town and fortress of Neisse.
+- Frederick, after a brilliant manoeuvre, took possession of Görlitz and threw bridges over the Neisse River to enter into Silesia to relieve Neisse.

-On October 28, Daun, who was in the area of Görlitz, sent Wied with a strong reinforcement of 9 bns, 10 grenadier coys and 4 cavalry rgts to General Harsch, hoping that he would be able to capture Neisse before Frederick's arrival.
+- Daun, who was in the area of Görlitz, sent FML Count Wied with a strong reinforcement of 9 bns, 10 grenadier coys and 4 cavalry rgts to General Harsch, hoping that he would be able to capture Neisse before Frederick's arrival.